dankozitza/add_color/README.md

     usually i use this to highlight certain messages in logs.
-    By piping the output of this script into less -r you can get a much nicer ui for analyzing logs. only use this if you are giving a file name as input
+    By piping the output of this script into less -r you can get a much nicer ui for analyzing logs. only do this if you are giving a file name as input

     You can configure this script by modifying it manually.
 The